-When you migrate from static infrastructure to dynamic infrastructure, there are at least three very clear advantages of deploying this dynamic and agile infrastructure.
+When migrating from static infrastructure to dynamic infrastructure, there are at least three clear Resource Utilization advantages that come from deploying an adaptive composable infrastructure architecture.

-First: industry wide, coming from various analysts and OEM partners, we understand that the typical enterprise utilization of resources, the 18 to 20% range.
-So again, it doesn't matter, you're talking to 100,000, a million, 10 million plus—using only 20% of resources means a lot of waste occurs.
-If you're able to (legitimately) double or triple that utilization, it immediately translates into, business and bottom line benefits.
+1. Improved Infrastructure Utilization: Industry wide, coming from various analysts and OEM partners, we understand that typical enterprise utilization of resources is in the 18—20% range.
+Expensive hardware sitting idle results in waste.
+Not only are you wasting the resource itself when it’s doing nothing, but the operational expenses associated with power, cooling, etc, just evaporate.
+If you're able to (legitimately) double or triple that utilization, it immediately translates into business and bottom line benefits.

-Second: it's the ease of use.
-Instead of sending out somebody with a cart and popping the hood off a machine, un-cabling and powering down gear to add additional storage or change the networking or add FPGAs, we're literally able to assimilate the provisioning of those resources with a few clicks in software—making the vision of Software-Defined-Infrastructure a reality.
+2. Agile & Simple Deployment of Infrastructure: Instead of sending out somebody with a cart and to service a machine, un-cabling and powering down gear to add additional storage or change the networking or add FPGAs, we're able to provision those bare-metal resources with a few clicks in software.
+In this way, Liqid makes true software-defined infrastructure a reality.

-Third: Software licenses (e.g. SQL, Oracle, VMWare, etc) or any other software licenses come at a high premium.
-By increasing the utilization and being able to only provision the type of gear that you need, you don't necessarily have to always ingest more CPUs, and can thus reduce your per core software licenses.
+3. Additional Cost Savings: Software licenses like SQL, Oracle, VMWare, and others come at a high premium—and these applications are licensed on a per-server basis.
+By increasing the utilization and being able to only provision the type of gear that you need, you don't necessarily have to keep ingesting more CPUs.
+This means cutting your costs on individual software licenses.